 The World Street Food Congress is again happening in Singapore.
 It seems as though Mr. Bourdain is not attending this time.
 What follows is something I first posted on Scribd, shortly after the first WSFC.

 Me and the CNN Famous Food Guy (A few thoughts)

 Before I finally met Mr. Bourdain, I RAN to get the basket and RAN back.
 To the security officers surrounding Mr. Bourdain, my running with the food basket was an act of domestic terrorism.

 Earlier in the day, the staff of the World Streetfood Congress told me where Mr. Bourdain was eating.
 I saw him enjoying himself as he strolled around after he ate.
 Should I have approached him then?
-No. I had been told by the Singapore Tourist Bureau/Makansutra (the organizers) that I would have two minutes with “Tony”.
-My two minutes were to be part of a press conference/book signing.
+No. I had been told by the Singapore Tourist Bureau/Makansutra (the organizers) that I would have quality time with “Tony”.
+My two minutes were to be part of the press conference/book signing.

 It turned out to be the first book signing I’ve ever attended where books were not on sale.
 I didn’t have a book.
 This meant that it could be strange to stand in line.
 I quickly described my situation to Mr. Bourdain’s assistant and things seemed cool.I’d just meet Tony after the book signing.

 Back to the basket.
 ‘A’ was a pack of ang ku kueh.
 The Chinese pastries were made by one of Singapore’s most highly regarded kueh-making families.
 However, these kuehs were artworks; all were shaped like my thumb.